Hornetlabs/synchdb-docs/docs/en/tutorial/sqlserver_cdc_to_postgresql.md

 # SQL Server CDC to PostgreSQL

-## Prepare SQL Server Databasea for SynchDB
+## Prepare SQL Server Database for SynchDB

 Before SynchDB can be used to replicate from SQL Server, SQL Server needs to be configured according to the procedure outlined [here](https://docs.synchdb.com/getting-started/remote_database_setups/)